 How Schedule H affects your 1040

 Schedule H helps you calculate the three formulas needed to figure out how much employment tax you owe—which is based on the total amount of wages you paid out to household employees.
-Once you complete Schedule H and know the total amount of household employment tax for which you're liable, enter the figure on the relevant line in the “Other Taxes” section of your 1040 form and combine it with your personal income tax bill for the year.
+Once you complete Schedule H and know the total amount of household employment tax for which you're liable, enter the figure on the relevant line in the “Other Taxes” section of Schedule 2 for Form 1040 and combine it with your personal income tax bill for the year.

 Get every deduction